-High resolution optical microscopy is an invaluable tool for a wide range of applications.
-Optical Coherence Tomography (OCT) enables cross sectional or 3D imaging of the subject under investigation.
+Optical Coherence Tomography (OCT) enables cross-sectional or 3D imaging of the subject under investigation.
 This is a huge advantage compared to alternative microscopy techniques where you can only investigate the surface or shallow layers of the subject.

-Cross sectional or 3D imaging is relevant for various applications, ranging from analysis of tissue in medical applications to visualization of sub-micron structures in manufacturing.
+Cross-sectional or 3D imaging is relevant for various applications, ranging from the analysis of tissue in medical applications to visualization of sub-micron structures in manufacturing.

-Over the last 20 years, OCT has developed into being an essential imaging tool in ophthalmology with particular emphasis on detailed analysis of the retina and the surrounding tissue.
+Over the last 20 years, OCT has become an essential imaging tool in ophthalmology with particular emphasis on detailed analysis of the retina and the surrounding tissue.

-The applications in OCT are, however, not limited to ophthalmology and an increasing amount of research is made in OCT outside the ophthalmology field.
+OCT applications are, however, not limited to ophthalmology.
+An increasing amount of research is made in OCT outside the ophthalmology field.

 The SuperK supercontinuum lasers offer several key parameters relevant for UHR-OCT: